aeveltstra/lammpster/README.md

 In cases where the operator and the owner are the same person, it is possible to have a software developer set up and customize everything so that the owner can work the software at need.

+Additional options:
+- --list-column-names will list the column names of the specified page in the spread sheet.
+This is used to configure the mapping of the spread sheet columns to the posters.
+It looks at the [sheet] section in the lammpster.ini file to determine which row contains the sheet column names.
+Use it without providing other switches or options, like so: $ python3 ./lammpster.py --list-column-names
+- --list-sheet-pages will list the page names in the spread sheet.
+Use this to explore a spread sheet of which the owner forgot to specify which page to query.
+By default, the page of interest is named sheet1, but owners have the option of renaming sheets.
+Use it without providing other switches or options, like so: $ python3 ./lammpster.py --list-sheet-pages

 For added support and feedback, contact OmegaJunior Consultancy
 at: omegajunior@protonmail.com.